-BARKA’S SOCIAL ARTS PROGRAM:Using Theatre To Teach Hygiene Education To Villages And Schools
+BARKA’S SOCIAL ARTS PROGRAM:Using Theatre To Teach a Wide Range of Topics to Villages And Schools

 Why Use Theatre?

 Since BARKA began working in Burkina Faso, it has incorporated culture and the cultural arts into its development work.
 This is because music, dance and culture are integrally incorporated into daily life in Africa.